metapsy-project/metapsyDocs/content/r-packages/_index.en.md

 Collectively, these packages create an integrated meta-analysis workflow.
 Using the packages:

-* the latest update, or older versions of a database can be downloaded;
+* the latest update or older versions of a database can be downloaded;
 * databases can be filtered to address specific research questions;
-* data can be synthesized using a variety of meta-analytic models
+* data can be synthesized using a variety of meta-analytic models;
-*
+* meta-regression, publication bias/small-study-effect and subgroup analysis models can be applied;
+* summary tables of the results can be generated, which can easily be copied to e.g. MS Word.